subhnet/chat-app/chat-server/Readme2.md

 tags:
 ---

-In this tutorial we would be building a simple realtime chat application which demonstrates how to use Kafka as a MessageBroker along with Java,SpringBoot as Backend and ReactJS on the front-end.
+In this tutorial, we would be building a simple real-time chat application that demonstrates how to use Kafka as a message broker along with Java, SpringBoot as Backend, and ReactJS on the front-end.

-This project is just for learning purpose.
-It doesn't contain production ready code.
+This project is just for learning purposes.
+It doesn't contain a production-ready code.

 ## What is Kafka
-Apache Kafka is a widely popular distributed messaging system which provides a fast, distributed, highly scalable, highly available, publish-subscribe messaging system.
+Apache Kafka is a widely popular distributed messaging system that provides a fast, distributed, highly scalable, highly available, publish-subscribe messaging system.

-In turn this solves part of a much harder problem:
+In turn, this solves part of a much harder problem:

 Communication and integration between components of large software systems.